Miquissone: Simba SC star named Caf player of the week after Al Ahly exploits | Goal.com

 Simba SC winger Luis Miquissone has been named the best player of the week by Caf, after the Mozambican scored the winner for the Msimbazi giants during their Champions League home game against Al Ahly, when they beat the Egyptian giants 1-0.

-The goal by Miquissone came in the 31st minute after he exchanged passes with midfielder Clatous Chama, before unleashing a right-footed effort from outside the box which beat Al Ahly keeper Mohamed El Shenawy to the top corner before sinking into the net.
+The goal by Miquissone came in the 31st minute after he exchanged passes with midfielder Clatous Chama, before he unleashed a right-footed effort from outside the box which beat Al Ahly keeper Mohamed El Shenawy to the top corner before sinking into the net.

 The 25-year-old has taken to his social media pages to welcome the decision by Caf to pick him as the best player of the week.